sbeliakou/linux-lab/Quiz Questions/README.md

 How to create cron job?

 #### module 20.
 Software management
+How to install without confirmation?
+How to check list of installed repositories.
+How to find duplicates?
+How to install the define version etc. nginx? how to get list of installed rpm packages?
+How to install rpm package?
 #### module 21.
 Network Configuration
+How to find out your IP address?
+How to check listening tcp ports?
+How to check firewalld state?
+How to turn the network instaface off?
+How to turn the network instaface on?
 #### module 22.
 SSH Overview, SCP
+How to connect to other OS via SSH?
+Select right statement.
+How to copy filefrom one OS to the other using SSH?
 #### module 23.
 Basic Apache Configuration
+Which ports does httpd listen by default?
+Which logs does httpd store?
+Where are the httpd logs stored?
+What technology allows you to have many different sites on the httpd?
+Does httpd allow to listen the content of directory?
+Does httpd allow to restrict access to site with login-password?
+Where will you place the custom config of httpd?
+What is the default document root directory of httpd?
+How to check the site state from Terminal?